 If you can’t get enough of medieval walled cities, romantic architecture, or finding secrets hidden down narrow alleyways and winding streets, Portugal will satisfy your cravings.

 Primarily, Portugal’s outdoor activities centre around the beach and water sports.
 Portugal has unsurpassed surfing, amazing kayaking, and sensational sailing, too.
+One of the best ways to take advantage of all these adventures is to rent a car in Portugal and take a road trip.

 Vegan food in Portugal